 \section{Conclusions}

 The purpose of the paper was the theoretical and numerical exploration of proper preconditioners based on the spectral symbols of the coefficient matrix for FDE problems.
-Beside the theoretical study, we decided to compare our proposals with previous results, especially those present in~\cite{donatelli161,moghaderi171}.
-As expected and as shown numerically in Example 1, the proposed preconditioners do not compete in the one dimensional case with tridiagonal preconditions, because of the computational complexity.
-However, in the two dimensional case as discussed in Examples 2 and 3, the proposed preconditioners do indeed perform better than the previously proposed multigrid-based preconditioners proposed and studied in~\cite{moghaderi171}.
+Beside the theoretical study, we have compared our results with past ones, especially those presented in~\cite{donatelli161,moghaderi171}.
+As expected, and numerically shown in Example 1 which concerns the one-dimensional case, our the proposed preconditioners performs slightly worse, at least in sequential computations, than the tridiagonal preconditions, because of the computational complexity involved.
+However, in the more challenging two-dimensional case, as discussed in Examples 2 and 3, the proposed preconditioners do indeed perform better than the previously proposed multigrid-based preconditioners proposed and studied in \cite{moghaderi171}.

 We note that future directions of research may include more complex problems, further analysis, and more extensive numerical experimentation.
-Also, problems where the fractional derivatives are close to three may be considered, since then we expect the symbol-based preconditioners to be even more advantageous, maybe even in the one dimensional case.
+Also, problems where the fractional derivatives are close to three may be considered, since then we expect the symbol-based preconditioners to be even more advantageous, maybe even in the one-dimensional case.